Advent:Publishers: Footnotes on First Beginnings: Advent & the UofCSF Club...

 But with the insistence of George Price, the Advent Boys pulled together, and published Panshin’s masterwork.
 Heinlein remained bitter, forever cutting off longtime friend Earl Kemp from his once close connection, and cutting Panshin by turning his back to him, and refusing to shake his hand in peer recognition.
 Panshin's own views on the matter can be found on his website The Abyss of Wonder.

-In 2001 Advent:Publishers, breaking with their nearly fifty year tradition of only printing works of non-fiction, printed the last of E.E.
-Smith’s unpublished fiction works: Have Trenchcoat—Will Travel, and Others: A novel of suspense, and three short stories (Advent:Publishers, Inc., Chicago, IL, 2001, 274 pp., $20.00).
-From the Advent:Publishers advertising blurb: This book is not science fiction.
-The disclaimer is necessary because the late Edward Elmer “Doc” Smith made his literary name in writing science fiction.
-He was one of the earliest writers of interstellar and intergalactic adventure stories, fondly referred to as “space opera.”
+In 2001 Advent:Publishers, breaking with their nearly fifty year tradition of only printing works of non-fiction, printed the last of E. E. Smith's unpublished fiction works: Have Trenchcoat—Will Travel, and Others: A Novel of Suspense, and Three Short Stories (Advent:Publishers, Inc., Chicago, IL, 2001, 274 pp., $20.00).
+From the Advent:Publishers advertising blurb: "This book is not science fiction.
+The disclaimer is necessary because the late Edward Elmer "Doc" Smith made his literary name in writing science fiction.
+He was one of the earliest writers of interstellar and intergalactic adventure stories, fondly referred to as "space opera".
 His Skylark novels began to appear in the science fiction magazines in 1928, followed by his epic Lensman series starting in 1937.
 Doc's literary estate has now released to Advent the four stories that make up this book; they have never before been published.
 So far as we know, these are Doc's only stories that are not science fiction or fantasy.
-Advent usually publishes only non-fiction related to science fiction, such as criticism or bibliography; we are bringing out this book primarily because of its associational interest to Doc Smith's many fans.
+Advent usually publishes only non-fiction related to science fiction, such as criticism or bibliography; we are bringing out this book primarily because of its associational interest to Doc Smith's many fans."

-In 2014, Advent was sold and acquired by ReAnimus Press, which has continued to publish new Advent titles and republish the existing titles.
+In 2014, Advent was transferred to ReAnimus Press, which has continued to publish new Advent titles and republish the existing titles.